A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems

 \subsubsection{Software Threats}

-Code injection~(3.2) can include SQL Injection to query the database, resulting in obtaining confidential data, or deleting data by dropping columns, rows or tables.
+Code injection~(\figurename~\ref{taxonomy_1} - 3.2) can include SQL Injection to query a database, resulting in obtaining confidential data, or deleting data by dropping columns, rows or tables.
 Cross-site scripting (XSS) is used to run malicious code to steal cookies or credentials.
-XSS have three main categories.
-The first is persistent/stored XSS~(3.2.2.1), in this case the script is saved in the database and is executed every time the page is loaded.
-The second is Reflected XSS~(3.2.2.2) in which the script is part of the HTTP requests sent to the server.
-The last is DOM-based XSS (3.2.2.3) which can be considered as an advanced type of XSS.
-The attacker changes values in the Document Object Model~(DOM) e.g. document location, document url, etc. DOM-based XSS are difficult to detect as the script is never transferred to the server.
+XSS has three main categories.
+The first is persistent/stored XSS~(\figurename~\ref{taxonomy_1} - 3.2.2.1), in this case, a script is saved to a database and is executed every time the page is loaded.
+The second is Reflected XSS~(\figurename~\ref{taxonomy_1} - 3.2.2.2), where the script is part of a HTTP request sent to the server.
+The last is DOM-based XSS (\figurename~\ref{taxonomy_1} - 3.2.2.3) which can be considered as an advanced type of XSS.
+The attacker changes values in the Document Object Model~(DOM) e.g. document location, document URL, etc. DOM-based XSS is difficult to detect as the script is never transferred to the server.
 Drive-by or download~(\figurename~\ref{taxonomy_1}-3.6) is another software threat that requires no action from the user, however, the malicious code is automatically downloaded.
 It contributed to 48\% of all web-based attacks in 2017~\cite{RefWorks:doc:5cdd40e1e4b029a7217e42bf,neely2017threat} and is considered one of the main threats in 2019~\cite{RefWorks:doc:5cdd415ee4b0d691aab98edf}.
 Fingerprinting~(\figurename~\ref{taxonomy_1} - 3.3) and misconfiguration are also forms of software threats.
 Fake server certificates~(\figurename~\ref{taxonomy_1} - 3.5) are considered alarming and should be considered while analyzing communications as they could deceive the browser/user thinking that the connection is secure.
 This could result in phishing websites looking legitimate.
 Moreover, they could be used as a seed to perform other attacks like Man-in-the-Middle.